andreazerbato04/Nautilus_Marine_Energy_Harvester/construction/readme.md

 <li><b>18650 cells with the holder:</b> a Li-ion batteries utylize to energy storage </li>
 </ul>
 <h2>CIRCUIT</h2>
 The first thing we want to do is the brige rectifier.
-We put four Schottky diodes 1N5822 becouse we want a low voltage drop $V_F \approx 0.3 - 0.4 \text{ V}$
+We put four Schottky diodes 1N5822 becouse we want a low voltage drop ≈ 0,3V
 We want to put on parallel the two sources.
 The first line is a